High Priests of America

 Ixtli gasped and struggled against the grip of the invisible force quite viciously, but in the end ineffectively.

 Ixtli was breathing heavily, straining against his grip.
 He was surprisingly strong for someone so lithe, but he stayed mindful of the blade as he struggled, which limited his options.
 “Who sent you here?”
+Ixtli growled.

 “You don’t have a god?”
 The anger seemed to seep out of Ixtli.
 “You’re on your own?
 And yet you have power… What are you?”

 “Not so quick.
-The blade is on your throat, so you will answer my questions first.”
+The blade is on your throat now, so you will answer my questions first.”
 Blaze moved the flat side of the blade against Ixtli’s neck in a little reminder.
 “The temples of Cholula are mine.
 I’ve tolerated you encroaching on my territory for a while, but you’ve been greedy.”

 “True.
 But I knew a serpent would come crawling at some point.”
 Blaze frowned and tilted the knife, forcing Ixtli to adjust to the angle of the blade and look up at him.
-“I never expected it to wear such a pretty face.”
+“I just never expected it to wear such a pretty face.”

 Ixtli smirked.
 He knew he was good-looking.
 He knew it well.
 “I only took a smidgen of the crop, as you are surely aware.
 How greedy is it to lap a few drops of blood from a small wound of an empire headed for annihilation?”

 “Careful now.”
 The knife dug a little deeper.
 “How do you know this?
 Are you playing a part in bringing that future about?
-Is this why you’ve been going around, introducing this dark cult?
+Is this why you’ve been going around, spreading this dark cult?
 Is your foreign god scheming to bring forth the downfall of this empire?”

 “No. We are just taking advantage of the situation.
 Your empire will fall regardless,” Ixtli said calmly and with confidence.
 “Or, well, this empire.
 It is not much more yours than it is mine, is it?”